Connect with others who understand.

 Transcutaneous Electrical Nerve Stimulation

 A TENS unit is a battery-powered device that can help relieve pain.
 It works by delivering low-voltage electrical impulses through electrodes placed on the skin.
-TENS should be used for 30 minutes each day for about a month, according to the Mayo Clinic.
+The recommended length of time of each TENS session may vary, as evidence is mixed.
+Although you can buy over-the-counter TENS units at your local pharmacy, it’s best to try it first with guidance from a trained clinician.

 Surgery